goh-joshua/tp/docs/UserGuide.md

 **Parameters:**

-- `n/NAME`: Athlete's full name (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter)
+- `n/NAME`: Athlete's full name (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter; maximum of 50 characters)
-- `s/SPORT`: Athlete's sport (spaces allowed, case-insensitive; alphabetic characters only)
+- `s/SPORT`: Athlete's sport (spaces allowed, case-insensitive; alphabetic characters only; maximum of 50 characters)
-- `o/ORG_NAME`: Organization's name (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter)
+- `o/ORG_NAME`: Organization's name (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter; maximum of 50 characters)
 - `sd/DDMMYYYY`: Start date (must be in the DDMMYYYY format)
 - `ed/DDMMYYYY`: End date (must be in the DDMMYYYY format)
 - `am/AMOUNT`: Contract amount (positive integers only; supports large values up to 9,223,372,036,854,775,807; no currency symbols or commas)